elopezfune/Empirical-Velocity-Profiles/README.md

 where:
 - $V_0$ is the asymptotic circular velocity,
 - $r_c$ is a radial scale,
-- $d$ is dimensionless fitting parameter.
+- $d$ is a dimensionless fitting parameter.

 I was interested in the centrifugal acceleration $a(r)=V^{2}(r)/r$, which expands as :